-My kids generation (they will feature heavily in my blogs…probably much to their chagrin) should be able to see this new ‘normal’ which, according to the outrageously likable Justin Trudeau, is an equal number of men, women, LGBTI, culturally diverse, able bodied and disabled leaders in government and the corporate world.
+My childrens generation should be able to see this new ‘normal’ which, according to the outrageously likable Justin Trudeau, is an equal number of men, women, LGBTI, culturally diverse, able bodied and disabled leaders in government and the corporate world.
 In other words, have corporate and government leadership structures reflect our societies and communities.
 Astonishing concept eh?
-I refer to Justin Trudeau again…not so astonishing, its 2016 for goodness sake!

 ‘Normal’ for my children, their generation and mine, is that females have a supporting or background role in work and life.
 That’s astonishing and time to change it.